 Introduction: Remotely Shutdown or Restart a Computer With ESP8266 Device

-Just to be clear here, we are shutting down YOUR computer, not someone else's computer.
+To be clear here, we are shutting down YOUR computer, not someone else's computer.

 The story goes like this:

-Never to miss out on a challenge, I agreed to put something together for him, this is that project.
+Never to miss out on a challenge, I agreed to put something together for him.
+This is that project.

-Using two bit-shift registered, an ESP8266 ESP01, a handful of LEDs, and some homemade optoisolators, the entire project costs about $5 if you buy the parts from China on Ebay.
+Using two bit-shift registered, an ESP8266 ESP01, a handful of LEDs, and some homemade optoisolators, the entire project costs about $5 if you buy the parts from China on eBay.
 Maybe $20 from Amazon.

 Step 1: Prototype Board